SilentCicero/meteor-dapp-pricefeed/README.md

 - subscribable
 - renewable subscriptions
 - owner can manage feed price, subscribers, subscription duration and payout balance
-- a basic server.py for updating the feed info
+- a basic python server for updating the feed info

 ## <a name="about"></a> About

-This DApp was built as a starting point for operating price feeds on Ethereum.
+This DApp was built as a starting point for deploying and operating price feeds on Ethereum.
+The DApp could potentially modified to meet the needs of almost any price feed.

 ## <a name="todo"></a> TODO
-- Decimal numbers for feed into
+- Decimal number support for feed info
 - Multi-type feed data (e.g. "gold", "silver" etc.)
 - Contact form (make active)